lancegatlin/typemax/README.md

 | Intuitive to learn     | Requires "spacer"       |

 ## Twiddler: The "Spacer"
-To make typing the inside row reasonable, a "spacer" is required.
+To make typing the inside row and furthest pinky key effortless, a "spacer" is required.
 The spacer is a solid block that widens the gap between the inside of the index finger knuckle and the side of the Twiddler.
-Expanding this gap gives the proper finger alignment for effortless typing of the inside row.
+Expanding the gap between the index finger knuckle and the Twiddler realigns the fingers in such a way to allow strain-free typing of inside row and furthest pinky finger key.
+The size of the spacer will vary according to the user.

 Note: Twiddler configuration requires firmware 15+